Plotting¶

 Highlighting certain rows and columns is possible as well.
 By default, you can highlight rows and

-columns by setting the highlight
+columns by setting the highlight annotation to True on a Node instance:

-You can override certain settings via the Style
+You can override certain settings via the Style object, too:

 That's a lot of overrides fighting for precedence!
 In short, when you override the

-keys in the piemap specific options, the
+highlight_row_annotation or highlight_col_annotation keys in the piemap specific options, the

 PieMap's highlighting of rows or columns will only look for those annotation keys in row or column